 How do you make coleslaw healthier

 Classic coleslaw is full of shredded cabbage and carrots.
 The dressing, however, is made with mayonnaise and sugar.
-There is usually about 1/2 a cup of mayonnaise and usually a couple tablespoons for sugar.
+There is usually about ½ a cup of mayonnaise and usually a couple tablespoons of sugar.
 That adds up to more calories and more fat than you’re probably looking for in a salad.

 For this no mayo coleslaw, we use Greek yogurt instead.
 And although there is still carbs in maple syrup, I recommend it instead of granulated sugar because it has a lower glycemic index.
 That means it’s more slowly digested.
 And that’s the kind of ingredient that makes our bodies feel good!

 How do you make this healthy coleslaw recipe